frankllin-sec/phishing-simulation-lab/README.md

 ## 📌 About This Project

 This project demonstrates a complete **phishing simulation lifecycle** using **GoPhish** inside a Kali Linux VM.
-The goal is to simulate how attackers craft phishing emails and credential harvesting pages — and how SOC Analysts detect, measure, and respond to these threats.
+The goal is to simulate how attackers craft phishing emails and credential harvesting pages.

 The simulation covers:
 - Setting up a phishing infrastructure from scratch